gtatters/ThermImageJ/Readme.md

 ### Single JPG Workflow

--   Use the Import JPG tool which will scan the file for calibration constants, extract the raw thermal imaage, convert this to a PNG or TIFF file, and automatically open it.
+-   Use the Import JPG tool which will scan the file for calibration constants, extract the raw thermal image, convert this to a PNG or TIFF file, and automatically open it.
 -   Inspect the opened image, calibration constants, and object parameters to ensure that these values are appropriate to your application.
 -   Choose your palette (LUT in ImageJ)
 -   Use ImageJ ROI tools and Measurement tools